-(The units of the constant \dot{U} should be obvious.)
-Hint: use \dot{U} and t as repeating parameters.
+(The units of the constant U should be obvious.)
+Hint: use ν and t as repeating parameters, and use linearity of the partial differential equation.
 Then, based on the above expression for u, and the appropriate equation of the previous question, work out the equation that the scaled velocity profile f has to satisfy.

-3. (Part of 7.17 with n=1 only.)
+3. (Part of 7.17 with n = 1 only.)
 Find the solution for the velocity profile from the equation found in the previous question.
-One way to do so is differentiate the equation for f twice with respect to η , and so show that g=f'' satisfies the equation
+One way to do so is differentiate the equation for f twice with respect to η , and so show that g = f'' satisfies the equation